 Method 2 – Fine Gravel

 Additionally, the gravel can be topped with a bit of topsoil or turf to make the filled hole blend in with its surroundings.
-You can add one part soil per three parts gravel to ensure your plants have more food.
+You can even add one part soil per three parts gravel to ensure your deeper-rooting plants have more food.

 Method 3 – Sand/Cement

 A third method can be a little more extreme, but works best near your foundation or other sensitive parts of the property.
 Begin by filling all but the last four to five inches with dry sand.
-This will have the same effect as gravel.

 Read Also: Do Poison Peanuts Work on Chipmunks?